containers/fetchit/docs/running.rst

 Ensure that the location of the `config.yaml` is correctly defined in the systemd service file before attempting to start the service.

-NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 For root

 .. code-block:: bash

-   sudo setenforce 0
    cp systemd/fetchit.root /etc/systemd/system/fetchit.service
    systemctl enable fetchit --now

 For user ensure that the path for the configuration file `/home/fetchiter/config.yaml:/opt/config.yaml` and the path for the podman socket are correct.

-NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 .. code-block:: bash

-   sudo setenforce 0
    mkdir -p ~/.config/systemd/user/
    cp systemd/fetchit.user ~/.config/systemd/user/
    systemctl --user enable fetchit --now